mshimshon/MaksimShimshon.BeneiMikra/Torah Studies/What is Karaites.md

 ## What We Follow and What We Reject
 ### 1. **We Follow the Written Torah Alone**
-We observe the commandments as they are written in the Torah.
-We do **not** accept the **Oral Torah** or rabbinic expansions of biblical law.
+We follow the commandments as written in the Torah.
+We do not accept the Oral Torah or rabbinic additions.
+Our approach is not blind obedience but thoughtful and critical study of the written word.
+Karaite Judaism is often misrepresented by rabbinic speakers who claim things like we unplug fridges, mourn every holiday, or that our growth is fake and only attracts disillusioned Christians who reject rabbinic authority.
+These are false and dismissive stereotypes.

+That is why I am writing this.
+To speak from a Karaite perspective and explain who we truly are.
+We are B'nei Mikra, people of the Scripture, whose love for God's Torah and His commandments is deep, sincere, and unmatched.

 ### 2. **We Determine Laws Through Research, Not Tradition**
-While Rabbinic Jews follow the rulings of rabbinic authorities, we determine the **correct application** of Torah commandments through **logical reasoning and historical research**.
+While Rabbinic Jews follow the rulings of rabbinic authorities, we determine the **"common application"** of Torah commandments through **logical reasoning and historical research**.

 ### 3. **Our Calendar is Based on Observation**
 We **watch the moon** to establish the months, unlike Rabbinic Jews, who rely on **fixed mathematical calculations**.
 This means our holidays may fall on **different dates** from the Rabbinic calendar.